NEONScience/neon-data-institute-2016/org/tutorialSeries/pre-institute2.md

 ## Week 2 Activity

-This week you will revise
-you project summary from last week and submit it to a shared repository via GitHub.
+The assignment for this week is to revise the Data Institute project summary that you developed last week.
+Submit your project summary to a shared GitHub.com repository.

-Please complete by 11:59 Thursday June 9th.
+Please complete this assignment by 11:59 Thursday June 9th.

 ## Week 2 Materials
-Please complete each of the short tutorials below:
+To prepare for the assignment above, please complete each of the short tutorials below: